 Hong Kong Coronavirus Measures

-- Dine in Restaurants to close at 10:00 pm and continue to operate at 50% capacity, limit of 4 people per table (from 2)
+- Restaurants and Bars to close at 6:00 pm for in-dining (from 10:00 pm) and continue to operate at 50% reduced capacity

 - Masks are required in all public spaces, both outdoors and indoors as well as public transport.
 Masks are no longer required in country parks and for people exercising outdoors.